-Graduate business schools have never had as many options for working professionals than they do today.
-Between executive MBA, parttime MBA, and online MBA programs, there are thousands of options for you to explore, each with its unique value proposition and spin on the MBA experience.
+The global graduate business school landscape has never had as many options for you to explore as it does today.
+Even if you're limiting your search to a full-time MBA, there are thousands of programs out there, each with its unique value proposition and spin on the MBA experience.